-The tight construction of modern houses also contributes greatly to bad IAQ.
+The tight construction of modern houses also contributes greatly to inferior IAQ.
 Fixtures like weather stripping and storm doors are used to save on utility bills.
-However, they also stop proper ventilation by keeping interior air in and outside air out.
-The consequence could be a buildup of vapors inside your home.
+However, they also stop proper ventilation by keeping inside air in and outside air out.
+The consequence could be an accumulation of fumes within your home.

-Inferior IAQ can be a direct or indirect cause of some health issues.
-Medical experts have determined that as many as half of all ailments are caused or aggravated by indoor air pollution.
+Inferior IAQ can be a direct or indirect cause of various health troubles.
+Medical professionals have determined that as many as half of all ailments are caused or aggravated by indoor air pollution.

-Pollutants within your house can lead to flu-like illness including headaches, nausea and respiratory irritation.
-It can also worsen allergies and asthma.
+Pollutants within your house can lead to flu-like illness like headaches, nausea and respiratory irritation.
+It can also trigger allergies and asthma.

-Proper ventilation also plays an important role in bettering indoor air quality, as it decreases the amount of indoor pollutants.
+Proper ventilation also is an important factor in bettering indoor air quality, as it lowers the amount of indoor pollutants.